Administration yet to reach all affected people of Silchar: Himanta | Politics

 ''The water level at Barak river is still flowing above the danger level.
 It has to reduce considerably before the damage can be repaired.

-''There is a forecast of more rain.
-We are now trying to ensure that there is minimum further damage in case of more rainfall,'' he said.
+"There is a forecast of more rain.
+We are now trying to ensure that there is minimum further damage in case of more rainfall," the chief minister maintained.

+Talking about a damaged dyke in the Betkundi area, due to which the town has been largely submerged, the CM said repair work will take some time.

+Houses of around two lakh people in the town, considered to be the gateway to Barak Valley, have been affected following the damage of the dyke at Betkundi, allegedly by some miscreants.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)